A work in Progress

 The sales pitch suggests that the power generated averaged over the year will be the peak rating of the system x 5 hours per day.
 So a 3KW system will produce 15KWh per day x 365 d/y or 5475KWh.
 To buy 5475KWh would cost us just over $1000 at todays prices (exc. line charges).

-Based on my experimental solar panel, my gut feeling is that “rating x 5 hours” may be slightly high for Wellington; but I don’t have any numbers to back that up.
+Based on my experimental solar panel, my gut feeling was that “rating x 5 hours” may be slightly high for Wellington; but I don’t have any numbers to back that up.

 Time of day, Generation and Use